The Ross Curriculum

 - North America preparation: Our curriculum is designed to prepare our graduates to practice in the United States and Canada, where most of our students originate and plan to return for practice.

-- Organ systems-based curriculum: Our basic sciences curriculum, called Foundations of Medicine, is an organ systems-based curriculum that organizes the teaching of medicine by systems within the body, like the digestive or respiratory systems.
+- Organ systems-based curriculum: Our basic sciences curriculum, called Medical Sciences, is an organ systems-based curriculum that organizes the teaching of medicine by systems within the body, like the digestive or respiratory systems.
 This approach, which mirrors how medicine is actually practiced, gives you a big picture look at the physiological, anatomical, and biochemical processes of an organ system all at once.

-- Two curriculum tracks: Ross offers two tracks in the Foundations of Medicine Program: a four-semester accelerated track and a five-semester track.
-These curriculum options are designed to further cultivate student success and empower you to advance through Foundations of Medicine at a pace that aligns with your personal study needs.
+- Two curriculum tracks: Ross offers two tracks in the Medical Sciences Program: a four-semester accelerated track and a five-semester track.
+These curriculum options are designed to further cultivate student success and empower you to advance through Medical Sciences at a pace that aligns with your personal study needs.